Surviving the Storms: New book showcases incredible rescues by RNLI lifesavers

 The book, which has a recommended retail price (RRP) of £14.99, is available to buy now.

 As well as being available to order online from Amazon and Waterstones, the book is also due to be stocked at supermarkets across the UK including Sainsbury’s, Tesco and Asda stores, as well as independent book shops and Waterstones stores.
 It is also available on Kindle, Apple Books and as an audio book.

-To order a copy of Surviving the Storms visit
+To purchase a copy of Surviving the Storms visit our online shop.

 Key facts about the RNLI